Social Service Scholarship (Mid-Term): 2025 Profile

 Scholarship Snapshot

-- Who It Targets: Current undergraduates in NCSS-recognised social work, occupational therapy, physiotherapy, or speech therapy programmes with at least one academic year remaining.
+- Who It Targets: Typically current undergraduates in NCSS-recognised social work or allied health programmes with at least one academic year remaining; verify eligible disciplines with NCSS.

 Funding & Scholar Support

-- Sponsorship for overseas exchange or immersion modules to broaden practice perspectives.
+- Support for overseas exchange or immersion modules

 Eligibility Essentials

-- Completed at least one academic semester and maintaining strong university results to date.
+- Completed at least one academic semester with strong results (confirm GPA threshold with NCSS)

-- Have at least one full academic year left before graduation at the point of application.
+- At least one full academic year left before graduation at the point of application

 Application Timeline